Best Life Insurance Companies

 How to Choosing Your Policy Coverage Amount

-You can use a few formulas to come up with a ballpark figure on the amount of life insurance coverage you should purchase.
-The first formula simply takes a multiple of your income.
+You can use a few formulas to devise a ballpark figure on the amount of life insurance coverage you should purchase.
+The first formula takes a multiple of your income.
 If you earn $75,000 per year and multiply it by 10-12, you should have at least $750,000-900,000 of life insurance coverage.
-Another formula, DIME, takes your existing debt obligations into consideration:
+Another formula, DIME, considers your existing debt obligations:

 - Debt + Income + Mortgage + Education costs = Total coverage

-In either case, a knowledgeable insurance agent or broker can guide you to the right amount of coverage based on your life and personal circumstance.
+In either case, a knowledgeable insurance agent or broker can guide you to the right amount of coverage based on your life and personal circumstances.

 Life Insurance Ratings

-When you apply for health insurance, you’ll be placed in a category or classification based on your demographics.
+When you apply for health insurance, you'll be placed in a category or classification based on your demographics.
 In essence, the younger and healthier you are, the better your life insurance rates will be.
-Nonsmokers, with an ideal height-to-weight ratio and good bloodwork, will get the most cost-effective rate.
+With an ideal height-to-weight ratio and good bloodwork, non-smokers will get the most cost-effective rate.

 The four life insurance health classifications are: